hydroper/as3parser/docs/features.md

 ## `export` directive

 The `export` directive is similiar to the `import` directive.
 It must be used within a package block.
-It either contributes a single alias to the package's names or contributes a wildcard export to the package's names.
+It either contributes a single public alias to the package's names or contributes a public wildcard export to the package's names.

 It uses a new reserved word `export`.